abhiraaid/RandomRotate/README.md

-# RandomRotateXYZ
+# Random Rotate XYZ

 [Download the latest version!](https://github.com/abhiraaid/RandomRotate/releases/tag/RandomRotateXYZ)

-RandomRotateZYZ is a different add-on, as the name suggests, allows you to rotate randomly in all 3 axis.
+**Random Rotate XYZ** is a different add-on, as the name suggests, allows you to rotate randomly in all 3 axis.

 Unlike it's predecessor, RandomRotateXYZ allows you to choose between `Global`, `Local` and `Custom` Orientation, for the rotation axis.